What is a standard operating procedure (SOP) and how to write it

 What are the different types of standard operating procedures?

-How do you write an effective Standard Operating Procedure?
+How do you write an effective standard operating procedure?

-What’s the difference between an SOP and a process document?
+What is the difference between an SOP and a process document?

 What are the key benefits of implementing SOPs?